Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 ### Features Left to Implement
 -	A home page section similar to "Our canoes" offering packages for larger family outings or birthday parties, including pricing.
+-   A page detailing the additional gear to rent, such as safety vests, containers, etc.
+-   A page detailing payment options: this will be included once the booking can be made automatically and paid for immediately.
 -   A company outing section/page for B2B clients.
 For that a separate section/page is envisaged for future releases with tailor made content and information form.
 -	An API to Google maps will be included enabling the customer to navigate to the destination
 -	A possibility to make online reservations based on the availability of canoes per day or part of the day and pay for them immediately.
 The summer days may cause canoes to be fully rented out well in advance; by paying and reserving in advance they will be secure of their outing.